microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/securityvendorinformation.md

  > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Contains details about the security product/service vendor, provider, and sub-provider (e.g. vendor=Microsoft; provider=Windows Defender ATP; sub-provider=AppLocker).
+Contains details about the security product/service vendor, provider, and sub-provider (for example, vendor=Microsoft; provider=Windows Defender ATP; sub-provider=AppLocker).

 ## Properties